 Upon the occurrence of a "Change in Control" of Unitil, unless otherwise specifically prohibited under applicable laws, or by the rules and regulations of any governing governmental agencies or national securities exchanges, any restrictions and transfer limitations imposed on Restricted Shares will immediately lapse.
-The term "Change in Control" is defined for this purpose in substantially the same manner as in the Severance Agreements, as described on page 24.
+The term "Change in Control" is defined for this purpose on page 26.